sguox002/leetcode/leetcode-all.md

 ## data structure focused problems

 ### stack

+<<-84	Largest Rectangle in Histogram    		36.0%	Hard
+find the largest rectange
+idea: area is min(height(i..j)*(j-i+1)) thinking process:
+- there are only n possible candidates since the largest rect has to be one of the height.
+- if we use bar[i] as the rect height, we need to make sure left and right are both higher than it this leads us to find the next larger element on left and right
+- using stack to reach O(n): maintain a monotonic increasing stack, when we see a smaller bar, we know we get the next greater bar in the stack. for example: [6, 7, 5, 2, 4, 5, 9, 3] we add a 0 to each end: stack initial [0] add 6: [0,6] add 7: [0,6,7] add 5: now we know next right is 7. pop 7, get area 7 pop 6, get area 6*2
+		stack [0,5]
+...
+->>

+<<-1209	Remove All Adjacent Duplicates in String II    		57.4%	Medium
+keep in stack the char and repeat times.
+->>

+<<-1221	Split a String in Balanced Strings    		83.8%	Easy
+similar to parenthesis. using stack or counter. if 0 we found a pair.
+->>

+<<-1249	Minimum Remove to Make Valid Parentheses    		63.2%	Medium
+using stack to store unpaired (, and array to store unpaired ). remove paired ones.
+->>

 <<-1309	Decrypt String from Alphabet to Integer Mapping    		77.3%	Easy
 mapping 1-9 maps to ['a'-'i'],10#-26# maps to ['j'-'z']
 backward checking #